sudhamshu091/AICySec/README.md

 This is an ambitious project trying to implement the same from scratch.

+# Objectives
+a.
+Collect training and test data from research papers, cwe, masvs and chatgpt.
+b.
+To integrate open-source tools and create a common playground for them.
+c.
+Write drivers to test mobile applications in semi-automatic manner.
+d.
+Use comprehensive AI learning methods using NLP and other techniques.

 # Call for Contribution
 Contributors who want to contibute to the project are always welcome.